 Wood Anemone (Anemonoides quinquefolia)

-And wood anemones do form colonies—sometimes wide, soft carpets that spread across damp woodland floors.
-They’re not aggressive; they just move slowly through the soil by slender rhizomes, year after year, until they create a kind of living ground cover.
-I often find them in places where the soil is dark and rich, the kind that stays cool and mucky long after the snowmelt.
-They seem to prefer the quiet corners of the woods, where the light is filtered and the ground holds moisture.
+The leaves themselves are sharply lobed—three to five pointed segments, each coarse‑toothed and about an inch long.
+They look like tiny green hands reaching outward.
+Though each stem stands alone, wood anemones often grow in loose colonies—sometimes wide, soft carpets that spread across damp woodland floors.
+They’re not aggressive; they simply move slowly through the soil by slender rhizomes, year after year, until they create a kind of living ground cover.
+I often find them in places where the soil is dark and rich, the kind that stays cool and mucky long after the snowmelt

 USDA NRCS Plants Database — Anemone quinquefolia (wood anemone) species profile